+Table 2.1: Different Types of Operators in C.

 Operators in C are fundamental to performing various operations on data.
 They can be classified into arithmetic, relational, logical, bitwise, assignment, increment/decrement, conditional, sizeof, comma, and pointer operators.
 Understanding these operators is crucial for effective programming in C, as they form the basis of constructing expressions and controlling the flow of the program.